Skip to Main Content

 Key takeaways

-• A credit card with an introductory 0 percent APR can help you manage new debt or pay off old balances.
+• While a credit card with an introductory 0 percent APR can help you manage new or existing debt, it can also cause you to overspend and carry a higher balance.

 • Applying for a 0 percent intro APR card could temporarily cause your credit score to drop.